Sweden shooting victims: Syria refugee Salim Iskef shot dead after fleeing war

 Salim Iskef, 29, was the first victim of the horror shooting to be named.

+The 29-year-old, one of about 5,000 Christian Assyrians in Orebro, fled the Islamic State and Syria 10 years ago to form a better, more secure life in Sweden, only to be gunned down this week in the worst mass-shooting in Swedish history.

-After Mr Iskef was shot on February 4, he phoned his fiancee, who he was due to marry in June.
+After Mr Iskef was shot, he phoned his fiancee, who he was due to marry in June, as well as his mother to tell them both that he loved them as battled with his wounds.
+That was the last they heard from him.

-During a seven-minute conversation as he battled with his gunshot wounds, he pleaded with his fiancee to take care of his mother, his aunt Nadia Deeb told Alkompis.
+"His fiancee is totally destroyed," Jacob Kaselia, a friend of the family and priest at St Mary's church in Orebro, told Reuters after leading a memorial service for Mr Iskef in front of about 400 people on Thursday.
+"We try to help her, but honestly, it's very hard."

-Mr Iskef, an Orthodox Christian, fled the Syrian war in 2015 to start a new life in Sweden.
+Mr Iskef, an Orthodox Christian, was due to get married in the summer and had recently bought a house with his fiancee.
 He became a citizen and trained in healthcare, working in elderly care alongside his studies.

 “He was a very kind person.
 He had no problems with anyone.
 He just wanted to finish his studies.
 And now he’s gone...
 I can’t believe it.
-Is this for real?” his grieving aunt Nadia Deeb told the Swedish outlet.
+Is this for real?” his grieving aunt Nadia Deeb told Alkompis.

+"He had so many beautiful plans and so many beautiful dreams," Mr Kaselia said.
+"All gone in a second."

 “There are only three of his in the family since the father died.
 Now we have lost Salim too.
-He was our light,” she added.
+He was our light,” his aunt added.

-St Maria’s Church in Örebro confirmed Mr Iskef was one of the deceased and will hold a memorial service on Thursday night.
+Merwa, who was a close friend of Mr Iskef and went to school with him every day, was shot at by the gunman.
+She was unharmed and used her friend's scarf to try to stop the bleeding of a man who was shot in front of her.

+"We're still in shock.
+We didn't think this could happen in Sweden, and especially in school," she said, adding it is unlikely that she will go back to school.
+"I really don't think so.”

 One Bosnian among the dead